-The following principles on the interpretation of the phrase "directly in connection with" can be drawn from the above cases:

-- Whether there is sufficient relationship between two things, so as to be "in connection with" each other, is a matter of fact and degree and impression and the evaluation of whether there is a sufficient relationship between two things requires a common sense assessment of the factual situation (Case E84). - The inclusion of the word "directly" in section 11A(1)(k)(i) indicates that a close connection would be required between a service and land for the service to be regarded as a service that is supplied "directly in connection with" the land (Malololailai). - Although there must be a direct relationship between the service and the property, for the service to be directly in connection with that property, the non-resident to whom the service is provided need not own or be entitled to the use or possession of the particular property (Suzuki). - The recipient of the service need not acquire a legal interest in land before the service would be regarded as a service that is "directly in connection with" the land.
-Services that are "directly in connection with" land include services that have a physical effect on the land, such as gardening or repairs to improvements to land (Malololailai). - Services that merely bring about or facilitate a transaction that has direct effect on land and which are one step removed from a transaction that has a direct effect on the land are not supplied "directly in connection with" the land (Wilson & Horton, Malololailai). - If the service could not have been performed but for the existence of the land, this may suggest that the service is supplied "directly in connection with" the land, but this factor is not conclusive (ARA; Suzuki).
+- 31. The following principles on the interpretation of the phrase "directly in connection with" can be drawn from the above cases: - Whether there is sufficient relationship between two things, so as to be "in connection with" each other, is a matter of fact and degree and impression and the evaluation of whether there is a sufficient relationship between these two things requires a common sense assessment of the factual situation.
+Each case depends on its own facts and the particular statute under consideration (Case E84). - The inclusion of the word "directly" in section 11A(1)(k)(i) indicates that a close connection would be required between a service and land for the service to be regarded as a service that is supplied "directly in connection with" the land (Malololailai). - Although there must be a direct relationship between the service and the property, for the service to be directly in connection with that property, the non-resident to whom the service is provided need not own or be entitled to the use or possession of the particular property (Suzuki).

-As a close relationship is required between the relevant services and land in New Zealand, the services must be supplied directly in connection with specific land in order to fall within section 11A(1)(k)(i)(A).
+- Services that are "directly in connection with" land clearly include services that have a physical effect on the land, such as gardening or repairs to improvements to land (Malololailai). - Services that merely bring about or facilitate a transaction that has direct effect on land and which are one step removed from a transaction that has a direct effect on the land are not supplied "directly in connection with" the land (Wilson & Horton, Malololailai).
+This though is a matter of fact and degree as discussed above. - If the service could not have been performed but for the existence of the land, this may suggest that the service is supplied "directly in connection with" the land, but this factor is not conclusive (ARA; Suzuki). - 32.
+As a close relationship is required between the relevant services and land in New Zealand, the services must be supplied directly in connection with specific land to fall within s 11A(1)(k)(i)(A).